Michigan Virtual High School Classes

-Attention to Details - Your teacher will have dozens of students online.
-In order for the teacher to stay organized, she or he is likely to have strict rules about what you do - particularly in terms of how and where to hand in assignments, assignment names, file attachment types, and subject headings in emails.
-It is crucial that you understand the class organization system and comply with it.
-It is likely that you will not get credit for work done if you don't follow the teacher's conventions.
+Your teacher will have dozens of students online.
+In order for the teacher to stay organized, she or he is likely to have strict rules about what you do particularly in terms of how and where to hand in assignments, assignment names, file attachment types and subject headings in emails.
+It is crucial you understand the class organization system and comply with it.
+It is likely you will not get credit for work done if you don't follow the teacher's conventions.

 Every course will have different rules about turning work in late.
-Be sure you know what the course policy is.
+Be sure you know the course policy.

-- Begin slowly and really learn your way around - Take time to explore and do it very carefully.
-One of the reasons that virtual classes are difficult is that it is hard to get oriented to the learning management system where your course content and structure is located.
+Take time to explore and do it very carefully.
+One of the reasons virtual classes are difficult is because it is hard to get oriented to the learning management system where your course content and structure is located.
 Your "virtual classroom" is a big place with many different areas where information is stored and activities are carried out.
 You will do yourself a favor if, initially, you take your time to learn your way around.
 Go to every place in the virtual environment and look carefully at what's there.
 If there is an orientation assignment or course, do it carefully.
-It wouldn't be a bad idea to take some notes about where things are kept - the calendar, the syllabus, lessons, assignments, reading materials, recommended web resources, grades, communication, etc. Often, you will recall that you've seen something in your course but you can't find your way back to it and it can be very frustrating.
+It wouldn't be a bad idea to take some notes about where things are kept, the calendar, the syllabus, lessons, assignments, reading materials, recommended web resources, grades, communication, etc. Often, you will recall you've seen something in your course, but you can't find your way back to it.
+It can be very frustrating.

-- VERY important - protect yourself by sending yourself a copy of all communication with your teachers.
+Protect yourself by sending yourself a copy of all communication with your teachers.
 If you ever run into a problem or a dispute, you will have documentation regarding what steps you took to resolve an issue.
-Additionally, if there is any communication of particular importance, send a copy to Mrs. Killinger or Mrs. Cummings as well.
+Additionally, if there is any communication of particular importance, send a copy to Mrs. Cummings as well.
 This will provide another layer to support you in terms of documentation and it will keep them apprised of any situations in case you need more help.

 - ALWAYS double-check what is going on with your grades